Get That Girl (1932 film)

 Get That Girl is a 1932 American pre-Code mystery film directed by George Crone and starring Richard Talmadge, Shirley Grey and Fred Malatesta.

 Plot

 Dick Bartlett encounters Ruth Dale on a train and they gradually bond despite her initial suspicions of him.
 She has recently received a warning telegram and at first thinks he may be following her.
 When she disappears from the train, he discovers that she is due for a large inheritance and has been kidnapped to prevent her claiming it.
-Ruth has been taken to an isolate sanatorium run by a mad doctor who tries to turn women into mannequins.
+Ruth has been taken to an isolated sanatorium run by a mad doctor who tries to turn women into mannequins.
 If she is held there long enough she was forfeit the inheritance, but Dick manages to trail her there in order to stage a rescue.